• Skip to main content

 Discontinue use at least two weeks before undergoing surgery.

-Some sources cite turmeric containing higher levels of oxalates, which could increase the risk of kidney stone formation in those who are susceptible.
-However, it is worth noting that these studies use 10 g of turmeric (which contains about 200 mg of oxalates) as a reference point, and most individuals do not use that much turmeric in their food (½ teaspoon of turmeric contains about 24 mg of oxalates).
+Some turmeric supplements may contain high levels of oxalates, and may not be suitable for those with oxalate issues.
+However, it is worth noting that the studies of concern use 10 g of turmeric (which contains about 200 mg of oxalates) as a reference point, and most individuals do not use that much turmeric in their food (½ teaspoon of turmeric contains about 24 mg of oxalates).
+[25]

-Additionally, curcumin extract seems to be relatively devoid of oxalates and may be safer to ingest for those prone to kidney stone formation.
-In a study using curcumin combined with piperine, it was shown to specifically reduce gallstone formation by increasing the bile secretion/stimulation.
+Curcumin extract seems to be relatively devoid of oxalates, and may be safer than other turmeric supplements to ingest for those prone to kidney stone formation.

 Possible Drug Interactions

-While most people can take curcumin safely, I always recommend caution when combining supplements with narrow therapeutic index drugs (these include anticoagulants, some seizure medications, some psychiatric medications, as well as thyroid medications).
+While most people can take curcumin safely, I always recommend caution when combining supplements with narrow therapeutic index drugs, which include anticoagulants, some seizure medications, some psychiatric medications, and thyroid medications.

 Curcumin can have a blood-thinning effect, and I would recommend avoiding it if you have a known clotting disorder.